skynettx/raptor/README.md

 input modes, set under the [Setup] section in the `SETUP.INI` file:
 `joy_ipt_MenuNew=0`
 `joy_ipt_MenuNew=1`
-System Midi support (only Windows Multimedia and Linux ALSA at the moment) can be switched off or on in the [Setup] section in the `SETUP.INI` file:
+System Midi support (Windows Multimedia, Linux ALSA and macOS CoreAudio) can be switched off or on in the [Setup] section in the `SETUP.INI` file:
 `sys_midi=0`
 `sys_midi=1`
 For ALSA Midi support on Linux, install timidity and soundfont-fluid from the packagemanager of your distro.
 When timidity is running